Wound care center in Myrtle Beach

 - Venous stasis ulcers

 Proper wound care reduces amputation rates and hospital stays.
 Our comprehensive approach to treatment includes:

 - Complete medical history and wound assessment

-- Compression and physical therapy
+- Compression therapy and physical rehabilitation

 - Patient and caregiver education

 HBOT delivers high concentrations of 100% oxygen into the bloodstream.
 Breathing O2 under pressure helps deliver oxygen to areas struggling to heal due to a lack of O2 in the surrounding tissues.
 HBOT: